jbarry820/MemeMe2_0/README.md

 MemeMe 2.0

+## Project Description
+This project demonstrates an app that enables a user to take a picture, and add text at the top and bottom to form a meme and then adding the picture to a collection or table.

 ## Getting Started

 * These instructions will get you a copy of the project up and running on your local machine for development and testing purposes: